 Record Players with their lightweight styli produce sound via electrical amplification.

-If you wish to play both 78's and vinyl records:-
+If you wish to play both 78's & vinyl records:-

 A solution might be to purchase an electric Record Player.
 Many Record Players incorporate styli that will play both types of record at the correct speeds.

 CAN YOU PLAY ALL 78 RPM RECORDS with a "Steel Needle" on a Wind-up Gramophone?